Working with Animals on Set

 I have always had a deep love of animals.
 I belong in a family that works closely with animals, both domestic and wild ones!

 The farm was home to birds, geese, ducks, peacocks, chickens, rabbits, sheep, fish, snakes, cats, dogs, turtles, lizards, eels, chickens, horses, draft horses, and even a donkey!
 My mum and dad also acted as the local vet and wildlife rescuer in the area.
-My parents became our neighbours and the larger community's ‘go-to’ for help whenever there was an animal that needed to be rescued and/or needed urgent medical attention and any rehabilitation from there, it was our family that provided.,
+My parents our community's ‘go-to’ for help whenever there was an animal that needed to be rescued and/or needed urgent medical attention and any rehabilitation from there, it was our family that provided.,

 Because I was always with animals growing up, I’ve always been really comfortable around them.
 At the farm, I watch my parents closely and help out in their efforts.
 I learned so much growing up on our farm and was I lucky to be hands on with so many species in general.
 I fell in love with each one I interacted with, additionally I effortlessly picked up on my family’s natural instincts to care for animals of all kinds.

 Now that I work as an actor, I am always excited whenever there is an opportunity to work with animals on set!
 To me, it feels just like I am reconnecting with old friends.
 I love watching fellow Australian celebrities work with and share their interactions and love for animals too, I hope combined it may help younger generations care more about animals and see how fulfilling and fun it is to work with them.